schwemro/Qsynth/README.md

 **Time Period**

 `Start Date`: Indicate here the start date of the synthetic streamflow time series which will be generated.
+Needs to start at the same date like the observed time series.

 `End Date`: Indicate here the end date of the synthetic streamflow time series which will be generated.
+Needs to end at a 31 December.

 ---